 Even their documentation is declared state secrets by some companies.
 In 2014, SmilControl and two resellers tried to get documentation from a well-known electronics multinational on how to address its integrated player.

 We had customer requests at the time expressing interest in buying a high number of its SoC displays if their player worked with our CMS.
 The people in charge of this company ignored even requests from their own sales managers, and we were not given proper documentation, although we signed non-disclosure agreements.

 In the end, both customers reinvented the wheel.
 They programmed their player solution and bought the displays of a competitor.
-Since then, I developed the Garlic player as open source, work only with SMIL and basically refuse requests to support proprietary solutions.
+Since then, I developed the Garlic player as free Software, work only with SMIL, and basically refuse requests to support proprietary solutions.